Distributed consensus-based observer design for target state estimation with bearing measurements: Distributed target state estimation

 is satisfied.
-It also follows from the proof of \autoref{theorem:stability_of_nonlinear_system}, in \autoref{appendix:proof_theorem_stability_of_nonlinear_system}, that for $M=1$ the exponential convergence rate of the observer is only dictated by the interplay of $\delta$ and $k_1$, according to \eqref{eqn:rate_of_convergence_M1}.
+This result follows from \autoref{theorem:theorem_distributed_consensus_observer} which states that for $M=1$, $\mu=\delta$.
+It also follows from the proof of \autoref{theorem:stability_of_nonlinear_system}, in \autoref{appendix:proof_theorem_stability_of_nonlinear_system}, that for $M=1$ the exponential convergence rate of the observer is only dictated by $\delta k_1$, according to \eqref{eqn:rate_of_convergence_M1}.
 Increasing the gain $k_1$ will accelerate the exponential convergence of the observer, but it will also amplify the effects of noise on the bearing measurements.
 Additionally, by strategically distributing the agents around the target to maximize the minimum angle between bearing vectors, it is possible to increase the minimum admissible value for $\delta$.
 To illustrate this concept, consider the particular case of $N=2$.
 In this scenario, the spatial excitation condition translates directly into ensuring that the minimal angle formed between the bearing vectors of the two agents is within a threshold dictated by $\delta$ and $\gamma$.